CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/User-Management/SSO-Authentication.md

 After you enter the fields, select **Add**.

-    {{<figure src="/images/netq/netq-mgmt-sso-success-330.png" width="600">}}
+    {{<figure src="/images/netq/sso-url-41.png" width="600">}}

 As indicated, copy the redirect URL *https://api.netq.cumulusnetworks.com/netq/auth/v1/sso-callback* into your identity provider configuration.

-Select **Test** to verify you are sent to the right place and can log in.
+Select **Test** to verify the configuration and ensure that you can log in.
 If it is not working, you are logged out.
 Check your specification and retest the configuration until it is working properly.

 Select **Close**.
 The card reflects the configuration.